npm/cli/docs/lib/content/configuring-npm/package-json.md

 Users can use the `npm fund` subcommand to list the `funding` URLs of all dependencies of their project, direct and indirect.
-A shortcut to visit each funding url is also available when providing the project name such as:
+A shortcut to visit each funding URL is also available when providing the project name such as:
 `npm fund <projectname>` (when there are multiple URLs, the first one will be visited)